yochaigal/cairn/wip/2e/setting-seeds.md

 Finally, the party would meet with one of the Faction's Seneschals, a spy posing as a Peddler.
 Only he could tell them where the plant grew, and how to cultivate it.

-## Draw Points of Interest
+## Points of Interest

 Points of Interest on a map (or POIs) are generally divided into the following categories:
+- **Heart**: The primary settlement in a region.
+It isn't necessarily the largest or most important place, but it should always be significant to the region's history and people.
 - **Settlements**: Permanent, largely self-sufficient population centers, typically governed by a political body or faction.
-The **Heart** (see below) is always a settlement of some kind.
 - **Waypoints**: A safe place to refill supplies, get a good night's sleep, or get directions.
 Often rely on travelers for survival, but provide necessary services.
 - **Curiosities**: A wilderness locale of note, somewhere remarkable or strange.
 It may indeed be hazardous, but only if the PCs interact with it.
 - **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
 - **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.

-### The Heart

-The focal point of a region is called the **Heart**, or primary settlement.
-It isn't necessarily the largest or most important place in the land, but it should always be significant to the region's history and people.
+### Draw Points of Interest

 - Draw the letter **H** anywhere on the map, or roll a d6 and mark where it lands.
 Ignore the face-up result.
 - Roll **6d6** on the map, collecting any dice that roll off the page and setting them aside.
 These are the maps's Points of Interest.